 This Healthy Banana Bread is a family favorite.
-The whole thing comes together in the food processor, and once cooled and wrapped, the bars store amazingly well in the fridge and freezer.
-It’s soft and moist, yet firm enough for little fingers to hold without it falling apart.
-It’s totally delicious for snack time or dessert…or, if I’m honest, breakfast!
+The recipe comes together in the food processor, and once cooled and wrapped, the bars store amazingly well in the fridge and freezer.
+It’s soft, moist, and sweet, yet firm enough for little fingers to hold without it falling apart.
+It’s totally delicious for snack time, dessert, or breakfast!

 Easy Banana Bread Recipe